WordPress/gutenberg/docs/getting-started/tutorial.md

 import { InspectorControls, useBlockProps } from '@wordpress/block-editor';
 ```

-Next, update the Edit function to return the current block content as well as an `InspectorControls` component that includes the text “Testing.”
-You must wrap everything in a [Fragment](https://react.dev/reference/react/Fragment) (`<></>`) to ensure proper JSX syntax.
+Next, update the Edit function to return the current block content and an `InspectorControls` component that includes the text "Testing."
+You can wrap everything in a [Fragment](https://react.dev/reference/react/Fragment) (`<></>`) to ensure proper JSX syntax.
 The result should look like this.

 ```js
 export default function Edit() {